UGC, AICTE warn Indian students against enrolling themselves in Pak educational institutes | Education

 - India

-The UGC and the AICTE urged Indian students on Friday not to enrol themselves in any college or educational institution in Pakistan, failing which they will not be eligible to find a job or pursue higher education in the country.
+The UGC and the AICTE on Friday urged Indian students not to enrol themselves in any college or educational institution in Pakistan, failing which they will not be eligible to find a job or pursue higher education in this country.

-''However, migrants and their children who have acquired higher education degree in Pakistan and have been awarded citizenship by India would be eligible for seeking employment in India after obtaining Security Clearance from Ministry of Home Affairs,'' it added.
+''However, migrants and their children who have acquired higher education degrees in Pakistan and have been awarded citizenship by India would be eligible for seeking employment in India after obtaining security clearance from the Ministry of Home Affairs,'' it added.

-There was no immediate response from officials on the reason behind issuing the advisory.
+According to AICTE Chairman Anil Sahasrabudhe, Indian students need to be advised to which institutions and countries they should travel for education so that they don't land up with a degree without parity with Indian regulations.

+Echoing his thoughts, UGC Chairman Jagadesh Kumar said, ''UGC and AICTE issue such public notices in the interest of Indian students who would like to pursue higher studies outside the country.'' ''In the recent past, we have seen how our students had to face difficulties because they could not go back to the foreign countries to continue their studies,'' he said.

-The UGC had issued an advisory in 2019 against studying in institutes in Pakistan-occupied Kashmir (PoK).
+The UGC had issued an advisory in 2019 against studying in institutes in Pakistan-occupied Kashmir.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)